πŸ›Έ FREE SHIPPING OVER $99 πŸ›Έ 90-DAY GUARANTEE

 Delta 8 THC Can Be Made From Hemp

-Delta 8 isn’t very abundant in cannabis plants.
+But delta 8 isn’t very abundant in cannabis plants.
 In marijuana, concentrations of delta 8 are around 1% or less.
-Delta 9 THC can be found in concentrations up to about 28% — so for every 1 gram of delta 8, we get 28 grams of delta 9.
+Delta 9 THC, on the other hand, can be found in high concentrations up to about 28% β€” so for every 1 gram of delta 8, we get 28 grams of delta 9.

-The issue is that the only legal delta 8 products in most states are those made from hemp plants — and hemp makes even less of this cannabinoid.
-The concentration of delta 8 is so low in hemp samples it rarely registers on the test results at all.
+The issue is that the only legal delta 8 products in most states are those made from hemp plants β€” and hemp makes even less of this cannabinoid.
+The concentrated amounts of delta 8 are so low in hemp samples that they rarely register on the test results at all.

 These methods are not only unsafe and inefficient (which means they often contain illegal levels of delta 9 THC), they’re no longer even necessary.
-The only way to be sure a company is selling clean delta 8 that’s free from contaminants and contains legal levels of delta 9 THC is through third-party testing.
+The only way to be sure a company is selling clean delta 8 that’s free from unsafe contaminants and contains legal levels of delta 9 THC is through third-party testing.

 Delta 8 Laws: State By State